TheOdinProject/curriculum/react/getting_started_with_react/rendering_techniques.md

 }
 ~~~

 It is perfectly acceptable, but what if we want to render more than just four?
-It can be tedous and long, and most of the time,
+It can be tedious and long, and most of the time,
 we will be dealing with a list rather than hard coding each animal.
 We can simplify this process by using a list to which we
 can apply the `map` method to map over the list.
 You have previously learned that we can embed expressions insidef JSX with
 curly braces.
 SO let us do just that: